1. Defining and Managing Tourism from an Indigenous Perspective

 Key to the success of Indigenous tourism is products and experiences that maintain authenticity in the face of many pressures: modern identity vs history, the opinions and expectations of the tourism “industry,” and the impressions driven by the Internet and social media.
 Speakers will offer examples of collaboration with tourism boards and tour operators that sustain identity and protect the vision for Indigenous tourism while attracting the support needed to bring visitors to the community.

 Cultural heritage is preserved when Indigenous communities protect their intellectual and cultural property—food, medicine, sacred sites and traditional practices.
 Stories, songs, art and history.
 Experts will share successful practices in protecting an Indigenous community’s most precious assets.

 3. Re-establishing Connections in the Americas through Tourism Products and Experiences

-Indigenous communities successful in tourism develop, deliver and maintain high quality community-based tourism products.
-Forum speakers will offer real-world examples of how delivery and maintenance of community-based tourism products is accomplished.
+Indigenous communities successful in tourism develop, deliver and maintain high-quality community-based tourism products.
+Forum speakers will offer real-world examples showing the delivery and maintenance of community-based tourism products.